Up Close & Personal (film): Reception

-On Rotten Tomatoes the film holds an approval rating of 32% based on 37 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes Up Close & Personal holds an approval rating of 32% based on 37 reviews, with an average rating of 5.2/10.
 The site's consensus states: "Up Close & Personal wastes its superstar leads and compelling fact-inspired story on a treacly romance bereft of onscreen chemistry."
 Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Critics largely ridiculed the screenplay for bearing little resemblance to the biography of Jessica Savitch, which was supposed to have inspired it.
 Roger Ebert in the Chicago Sun-Times wrote: "Up Close and Personal is so different from the facts of Savitch's life that if Didion and Dunne still have their first draft, they probably could sell it as a completely different movie."
 Anita Gates in the New York Times wrote that "it all ends up more A Star Is Born than Network."
 Leonard Klady in Variety described it as "A Star Is Born meets The Way We Were, and while discerning audiences will turn their noses up, the hoi polloi are apt to embrace this unabashedly sentimental affair and send it soaring into the box office stratosphere."